 School for Seekers

-Note: School for Seekers has two spots remaining for the first enrollment in September.
-Contact me ASAP if you are interested in jumping in!
-You can also check out my five month Course, Living the Wisdom, which begins in January 2021 and is currently enrolling.
+The next enrollment for School for Seekers is March 15th, 2021.
+You can also check out my other long term course, Living the Wisdom, which begins January 12th, 2021 and is currently enrolling.

 "School for Seekers" is a long term, ongoing course designed for Enneagram students with a solid knowledge of the personality types who are looking to devote serious time and work to embodying the deeper purpose of the system.
 Based on JG Bennett's Enneagram Studies and Bill Plotkin's Soulcraft: Crossing into the Mysteries of Nature and Psyche, the six- to eighteen-month "School for Seekers" (SFS) takes students on a journey through Ego, Soul, and Spirit, bringing in a variety of teachings and using the Enneagram symbol itself as the fundamental organizing principle for the Course.